expede/teaching-fp/lesson-plan/week-01/basic-terminology.md

 - They are 100% equivalent (see equivalence below)

 ### Immutability
-Once something is defined, it cannot be changes
+Once something is defined, it cannot be changed
 - You "define" immutabile things
 - You "assign" and "reassign" mutable things
 - Immutability is "pure", becuase it never changes